Lyndon Neri and Rossana Hu on Change, Balance and Humility

 Read the rest of this interview in the Design Anthology Fair Report: Milan Design Week 2019

-From the editors of Design Anthology, this stitch-bound compendium captures the energy, events and encounters of the world’s most influential design event, combined with key insights and analysis unpacking the industry’s future
+From the editors of Design Anthology, this 94-page perfect-bound compendium captures the energy, events and encounters of the world’s most influential design event, combined with key insights and analysis unpacking the industry’s future